wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ### Delete configuration file

 Complete the following to delete a configuration file from Edge Data Store.
-An example is the configuration file of the 'HealthEndpoints' facet within the 'System' component.
+For example, you could delete the configuration file of the 'HealthEndpoints' facet within the 'System' component.

 1. Open command line.
 2. Type the `componentId` and `facetName`.
-2. Add the `delete` keyword and then press Enter.
+2. Add the `delete` keyword and press Enter.

-Example: Delete HealthEndpoints facet configuration file
+Example deleting HealthEndpoints facet configuration file:

 ```bash
 edgecmd Configuration System HealthEndpoints delete